tarwn/lessthandot-hugo/blogs/content/posts/2013-11-06-document-your-sql-server-databases.md

   <em>Figure 3: Joining sys.extended_properties to other views for better results</em>
 </p>

 Let's look at a few other examples.
-(Note that our end goal is to have “one query to rule them all” – I want to be able to run one general query to get the results into an SSRS report.
+(Note that our end goal is to have "one query to rule them all" – I want to be able to run one general query to get the results into an SSRS report.
 Thus, there will be some NULL columns.)

 I added some database-level properties.
 To query those, I look for class 0.
 Note that I'm not joining it to any other views – all the information is contained in sys.extended_properties.